jasonwyatt/KWasm/README.md

 The development of KWasm will be done in a series of milestones:

 1. ✅ Implement text-based Wasm Parser Capability & AST-generation.
 (Completed 2020-01-01)
-1. Use the text-based Wasm Parser to develop/test the interpretation of the AST.
+1. ✅ Use the text-based Wasm Parser to develop/test the interpretation of the AST.
+(Completed 2020-12-23)
 1. Implement a binary wasm parser with AST-generation.

 With optional milestones: